danielpalme/ReportGenerator/src/Readme.txt

 CHANGELOG

+5.4.4.0

+    * New: #721 Added support for comma-separated arguments in addition to semicolon

 5.4.3.0

     * New: #717 Added new new coverage type "Full method coverage" (percentage of methods that are fully covered)